NodeDiver/alby-lsp-priceboard/LSP_PEERING_INFO.md

 # LSP Peering Information

-This document contains the raw peering information for Lightning Service Providers (LSPs) used in the Alby LSP Price Board.
+This document contains the raw peering information for lightning Service Providers (LSPs) used in the Alby LSP Price Board.

 ## Olympus by ZEUS
 ```